nebulasio/nebdocs/README.md

 The Nebulas wiki is a collaboration tool for the community to publish various documents in a collaborative manner.
 Include using guides, developing guides, learning resources, and other useful documents.

-The mainnet development part in this Nebulas Wiki bases on [https://github.com/nebulasio/wiki](https://github.com/nebulasio/wiki)("the wiki").
+The mainnet development part of this Nebulas Wiki was based on [https://github.com/nebulasio/wiki](https://github.com/nebulasio/wiki)("the wiki").

 # How to Contribute